-Variable pitch springs can have multiple rates or, while the spring is compressing, they can have a progressively increasing or decreasing spring rate, by “varying” the pitch, or the center to center distance between the coils.
-By lessening the amount of active energy absorbing coils as they become inactive and no longer absorb energy during compression, because some of the coils close up faster than the others, the spring in turn becomes stiffer and the rate increases.
+Variable pitch springs can have multiple rates or, while the spring is compressing, they can have a progressively increasing or decreasing spring rate.
+By “varying” the pitch, or the center to center distance between the coils.
+By lessening the amount of active energy-absorbing coils as they become inactive and no longer absorb energy during compression.
+Because some of the coils close up faster than the others, the spring, in turn, becomes stiffer, and the rate increases.

-Stanley Spring offers variable pitch springs to many customers in the automotive industry, as the springs offer flexibility and will change based on the load balance.
+Stanley Spring offers variable pitch springs to many customers in the automotive industry, as the springs provide flexibility and will change based on the load balance.
 Many race cars and motorcycles use variable pitch springs to allow for better handling as well as shock absorbers.

 Thank you very much,